peterhinch/micropython-async/TUTORIAL.md

 is not propagated to the scheduler.
 If this occurred it would stop running, passing the exception to the code which started the scheduler.

-Using `throw` to throw an exception to a coro is unwise.
-It subverts the design of `uasyncio` by forcing the coro to run, and possibly terminate, when it is still queued for execution.
-I haven't entirely thought through the implications of this, but it's a thoroughly bad idea.
+Using `throw` or `close` to throw an exception to a coro is unwise.
+It subverts `uasyncio` by forcing the coro to run, and possibly terminate, when it is still queued for execution.

 There is a "gotcha" illustrated by this code sample.
 If allowed to run to completion it works as expected.